-SHOT confirms all the SAR to MHRA, which is the competent authority for BSQR Urgent actions are recommended to improve patient safety in transfusion, as needed, after consultation with the wider SHOT Steering Group/ All learning points, key SHOT messages with illustrative cases are included in the Annual SHOT Report released in July each year and available freely online.
+SHOT confirms all the SAR to MHRA, which is the competent authority for BSQR Urgent actions are recommended to improve patient safety in transfusion, as needed, after consultation with the wider SHOT Steering Group/ WEG group All learning points, key SHOT messages with illustrative cases are included in the Annual SHOT Report released in July each year and available freely online.
 Key recommendations are made to improve transfusion safety and enable sustained change.
 All incidents should also be reported internally via local risk management systems using the Patient Safety Incident Response Framework (PSIRF), which was implemented in September 2022 in all NHS Trusts in England by NHS England (NHSE), with an expectation for transition to PSIRF by Autumn 2023.
 PSIRF also replaces Root Cause Analysis with Patient Safety Incident Investigation (PSII) and promotes a range of system-based approaches for learning from incidents such as Systems Engineering Initiative for Patient Safety (SEIPS) framework.
 Trusts must also have Patient Safety Incident Response Plans (PSIRPs) agreed with commissioners.
-As well as reporting incidents to SHOT/SABRE they should also be recorded with NHS England.
+For further information on PSIRF see NHS England " Patient Safety Incident Response Framework As well as reporting incidents to SHOT/SABRE they should also be recorded with NHS England.
 The system was formally known as the NHS Serious Incident Framework, as part of the Strategic Executive Information System (StEIS).
-This has now been replaced by the Learn from Patient Safety Events service (LFPSE) and will allow organisations to record patient safety events and access data on recorded events.
+This has now been replaced by the Learn from Patient Safety Events (LFPSE) service and will allow organisations to record patient safety events and access data on recorded events.
 A "Never Event" in transfusion practice relates to an "Unintentional transfusion of ABO-incompatible blood components", this should be identified both within the SHOT report and LFPSE.(9)

-6.4 Serious Adverse Events The MHRA defines Serious Adverse Events (SAE) for transfusion as: "Any untoward occurrence associated with the collection, testing, processing, storage and distribution of blood or blood components that might lead to death or life threatening, disabling or incapacitating conditions for patients or which results in, or prolongs, hospitalisation or morbidity" (10)
+6.4 Serious Adverse Events The MHRA defines Serious Adverse Events (SAE) for transfusion as: "Any untoward occurrence associated with the collection, testing, processing, storage and distribution of blood or blood components that might lead to death or life threatening, disabling or incapacitating conditions for patients or which results in, or prolongs, hospitalisation or morbidity"(10)

 Fig 1.
-Cumulative Data for Adverse Transfusion Events 1996 - 2022 from the SHOT Annual report 2022(1) 6.4.1 Wrong Component Transfused (WCT) Wrong component transfused can be split into two categories:
+Cumulative data for SHOT categories 1996-2023 (1) 6.4.1 Wrong Component Transfused Wrong component transfused can be split into two categories: